metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

 - `evmcs` (Attributes) EVMCS Speeds up L2 vmexits, but disables other virtualization features.
-Requires vapic.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--evmcs))
+Requires vapic.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--evmcs))
-- `frequencies` (Attributes) Frequencies improves the TSC clock source handling for Hyper-V on KVM.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--frequencies))
+- `frequencies` (Attributes) Frequencies improves the TSC clock source handling for Hyper-V on KVM.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--frequencies))
 - `ipi` (Attributes) IPI improves performances in overcommited environments.
-Requires vpindex.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--ipi))
+Requires vpindex.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--ipi))
-- `reenlightenment` (Attributes) Reenlightenment enables the notifications on TSC frequency changes.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--reenlightenment))
+- `reenlightenment` (Attributes) Reenlightenment enables the notifications on TSC frequency changes.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--reenlightenment))
-- `relaxed` (Attributes) Relaxed instructs the guest OS to disable watchdog timeouts.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--relaxed))
+- `relaxed` (Attributes) Relaxed instructs the guest OS to disable watchdog timeouts.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--relaxed))
 - `reset` (Attributes) Reset enables Hyperv reboot/reset for the vmi.
-Requires synic.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--reset))
+Requires synic.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--reset))
-- `runtime` (Attributes) Runtime improves the time accounting to improve scheduling in the guest.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--runtime))
+- `runtime` (Attributes) Runtime improves the time accounting to improve scheduling in the guest.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--runtime))
 - `spinlocks` (Attributes) Spinlocks allows to configure the spinlock retry attempts. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--spinlocks))
-- `synic` (Attributes) SyNIC enables the Synthetic Interrupt Controller.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--synic))
+- `synic` (Attributes) SyNIC enables the Synthetic Interrupt Controller.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--synic))
-- `synictimer` (Attributes) SyNICTimer enables Synthetic Interrupt Controller Timers, reducing CPU load.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--synictimer))
+- `synictimer` (Attributes) SyNICTimer enables Synthetic Interrupt Controller Timers, reducing CPU load.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--synictimer))
 - `tlbflush` (Attributes) TLBFlush improves performances in overcommited environments.
-Requires vpindex.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--tlbflush))
+Requires vpindex.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--tlbflush))
-- `vapic` (Attributes) VAPIC improves the paravirtualized handling of interrupts.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--vapic))
+- `vapic` (Attributes) VAPIC improves the paravirtualized handling of interrupts.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--vapic))
-- `vendorid` (Attributes) VendorID allows setting the hypervisor vendor id.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--vendorid))
+- `vendorid` (Attributes) VendorID allows setting the hypervisor vendor id.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--vendorid))
-- `vpindex` (Attributes) VPIndex enables the Virtual Processor Index to help windows identifying virtual processors.
-Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--vpindex))
+- `vpindex` (Attributes) VPIndex enables the Virtual Processor Index to help windows identifying virtual processors.Defaults to the machine type setting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--vpindex))

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--evmcs"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.domain.features.hyperv.evmcs`

 Optional:

-- `enabled` (Boolean) Enabled determines if the feature should be enabled or disabled on the guest.
-Defaults to true.
+- `enabled` (Boolean) Enabled determines if the feature should be enabled or disabled on the guest.Defaults to true.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv--frequencies"></a>